awsandy/cloud9-tunnel-desktop/README.md

 ```

 Now connect to your desktop using your RDP client software using `localhost:9999`
-Login as `ec2-user` and the password you specified in step 1.
+Login as `ec2-user` and the password was created & output in step 2.

 Use `ctrl-c` to terminate the above command when you have finished with the desktop session.